Who is Williams & Fudge?

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Williams & Fudge, Inc.

-- It is a violation of federal law for Williams and Fudge to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Williams and Fudge to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Williams and Fudge may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.